 Helvetica.
 The Movie is an exemplary no frills documentary about typography and graphic design.
 It's basically a series of interviews with leading graphic designers such as Massimo Vignelli, David Carson, Neville Brody, Stefan Sagmeister and Erik Spiekermann, structured around the history of Helvetica and interspersed with film footage from around the world of the many places where Helvetica is used.
-It also features what is probably the longest unpaid for product placement in the history of film making, since the Apple logo and Apple desktops and laptops are in full view for what I guess will be a total of around 10 minutes, if not more.
+It also features what is probably the longest unpaid-for product placement in the history of film making, since the Apple logo and Apple desktops and laptops are in full view for what I guess will be a total of around 10 minutes, if not more.

 The documentary marked the 50th anniversary of the introduction of Helvetica in 1957.
-It is hard to believe the impact it had at the time, but if you compare it with some of the graphic design and typography of the time, you understand why.
+It is hard to believe the impact Helvetica had at the time, but if you compare it with some of the graphic design and typography of the time, you understand why.

 It is interesting to observe that many of the leading graphic designers interviewed for the film have really poor websites.
 The problem is that a website requires a template that works for all content, unless you want to mark up every individual page, which I did once, when I could still oversee the number of pages.
-From 1998 until 2002 or so it seemed as if Flash was the way to go and you got all these visually complicated sites, but the need for Google indexing changed all that as did the need to be able to quickly navigate a site.
+From 1998 until about 2002 it seemed as if Flash was the way to go and you got all these visually complicated sites, but the need for Google indexing changed all that, as did the need to be able to quickly navigate a site.

 The film doesn't really go into the transformation brought about by the internet and it would be nice to do a documentary about the changing face of web design and how it challenges accepted practices.
 Erik Spiekermann does make an interesting remark about how Helvetica is a poor screen font.
 Matthew Carter also notes how computer screens required new fonts.

 And an amusing tidbit.
-In the movie Good Night and Good Luck, which is set in the early 1950s, the typeface used for the CBS News sign in one of the movie's prominent sets, is Helvetica, even though it wasn't designed until 1957.
+In the movie "Good Night and Good Luck", which is set in the early 1950s, the typeface used for the CBS News sign in one of the movie's prominent sets is Helvetica, even though it wasn't designed until 1957.